Automotive Energy Supply Corporation: History

-In 2007 NEC Corporation, Nissan Motor Company, and NEC Tokin agreed to establish a lithium-ion battery company focused on development to production of batteries for electric vehicles; in 2008 the company was established with a capital of ¥1.5 billion ($14.3million) with a 51:42:7 Nissan:NEC:NEC TOKIN shareholding; the business was to establish a manufacturing site at Nissan's facility in Zama, Kanagawa c.2009, with an initial capacity of 13,000 units per year, rising to 65,000 units per year on an investment of ¥12 billion ($114.6 million).
-The plant was to be supplied with lithium manganese electrode from NEC TOKIN's factory in Sagamihara, Kanagawa; itself upgraded at a cost of ¥11 billion ($128 million).
-Initial markets were to be forklift trucks, followed by electric and hybrid vehicles manufactured by Nissan.
+In 2007, NEC Corporation, Nissan Motor Company, and NEC Tokin agreed to establish a lithium-ion battery company for electric vehicles, focused on development to production.
+In 2008, led by Andy Palmer, the company was established with a capital of ¥1.5 billion ($14.3 million) with a Nissan, NEC, and NEC TOKIN holding shares of 51:42:7 respectively.
+The aim was to establish a manufacturing facility at Nissan's site in Zama, Kanagawa (c.2009) with an initial capacity of 13,000 units per year.
+The eventual annual goal was 65,000 units through an investment of ¥12 billion ($114.6 million).
+The plant was to be supplied with lithium manganese electrode from NEC TOKIN's factory in Sagamihara, Kanagawa, which would be upgraded at a cost of ¥11 billion ($128 million).
+The intended markets were forklift trucks, which would be followed by electric and hybrid vehicles manufactured by Nissan.

 Initial production of the Lithium Manganese Oxide battery (LiMn_{2}O_{4}) LMO was based on a manganese spinel cathode, with batteries formed from laminated cells.
 The battery (L3-10) was a 251x144.2x9.2 mm unit of 13 Ah, 3.6 V with a power density of 2060 W/kg (2.5 V @ 20 °C).

-In late 2008, the joint owners announced they were investing a further ¥100 billion ($1.1 billion) in AESC, establishing an additional factory to increase capacity for around 200,000 vehicles per year.
+In late 2008, the joint owners announced that they were investing a further ¥100 billion ($1.1 billion) in AESC, establishing an additional factory to increase capacity for around 200,000 vehicles per year.

-Trial production at Zama began mid 2009.
+Trial production at Zama began in mid-2009.

-In 2010, the Nissan Leaf electric vehicle began production, using batteries from AESC.
+In 2010, the Nissan Leaf began production, using batteries from AESC.